FrancescoTamborra/Draw_a_digit/README.md

 **Demo:[site](https://)**

-## Install and run
+## Installation
-Make sure to have Python >= 3.something on your machine or virtual environment and run from terminal:
+Make sure to have Python >= 3.something on your machine or virtual environment and run:

     pip install -r requirements.txt

+## Usage

+From terminal:

+    python3 app.py

+The app is running on: (http://localhost:8080)[http://localhost:8080/]